puppetlabs/puppet-specifications/language/expressions.md

 #### Comparison Semantics per Type

-* If both LHS and RHS are coercible to `Numeric` the comparison is based on the numeric values
+* If both LHS and RHS are convertible to `Numeric` the comparison is based on the numeric values
 * Comparisons of strings is case independent
   * **Case independence is only done for the /[A-Z]/ character range** as the rest of the characters' status depends on Locale.
 [PUP-1800]